 - Components: somites

-- The paraxial mesoderm becomes divided into segmented round cell clusters (somites) along the neural tube.
+- The paraxial mesoderm becomes divided into segmented round cell clusters (somites) along the neural tube (week 4)

-- Degeneration of several somite pairs, resulting in a remaining 35–37 somite pairs.
+- Degeneration of several somite pairs, so that 35–37 somite pairs remain

 - As primitive segments, somites determine body segmentation